 Our scientists also have extensive experience in other soil assays, such as the Earthworm (Eisenia fetida) acute and reproduction toxicity assays (OECD 207 and 222) and the Collembola (Folsomia candida) reproduction assay (OECD 232).
 Currently in the implementation phase are the Carbon Transformation (OECD 217) and Nitrogen Transformation (OECD 216) tests for soil microorganisms.
 These soil assays are all designed to measure potential adverse effects of plant protection products and other chemicals, on important soil-dwelling organisms, where the LC50 or EC50 and NOEC are calculated.

-We’ve implemented bumblebee testing to meet the regulatory and client requirements, for both contact and oral exposure (OECD 246 and 247).
+We’ve implemented bumblebee testing as part of our expanding portfolio, for both contact and oral exposure (OECD 246 and 247).
 Commonly, these tests are combined into a single GLP study, involving approximately 600 bumblebees from at least three different colonies for each study.

-The acute bumblebee testing is considered by regulatory authorities, such as EFSA and the USA EPA, to be fully acceptable for the identification of an intrinsic toxicity for test items as a key, lower tier test which will be used in an overall assessment on pollinator effects.
+Acute testing in honeybees and bumblebees is considered by regulatory authorities, such as EFSA and the USA EPA, to be fully acceptable for the identification of an intrinsic toxicity for test items as a key lower tier test which will be used in an overall assessment on pollinator effects.
 Chemicals that raise a concern for pollinator toxicity will usually require further higher-tier testing in other species and/or in field or semi-field studies.

 The most common avian species used for this purpose are Bobwhite quail (Colinus virginianus), used mainly for USA EPA registrations, and Japanese quail (Coturnix japonica), used for EU and the rest of the world.
 Other avian species can be required for laboratory assessment of risks to wild birds, such as passerines (canary, zebra finch, etc.) or waterfowl (mallard duck) depending on the specific registration and the regulatory authority decisions for an application.
 Other avian testing requirements can include chickens, turkeys, or pigeons for specialist objectives.